It's All About The (Meaningful) Context!

 Listen here to our song, “Littlest Dog” for an example of this.

 Doing movement activities along with music has the advantage of not only incorporating the “meaningful context” concept (we all love to jump, twirl, and wiggle!) but also capitalizing on movement as a powerful way to learn.
-Physical movement relates to rhythmic feeling in music, and we retain information better when it is accompanied by movement.
+Physical movement relates to rhythmic feeling in music, and we retain information better when accompanied by movement.

 (There’s a lot more to say on the topic of learning through movement!
 Check out this article to dig deeper.)